bitospher/chromium-project/README.md

 What is Chromium Currency?
 ----------------

-Chromium is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+Chromium is a lite, secure and fast version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 30 seconds block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins